edwardshturman/site/app/notes/mdx-nextjs-14.md

 1. **A natural authoring experience**: it should feel intuitive enough to edit as actual Markdown, such as in editors like Obsidian.
 2. **As little dependencies & acrobatics as possible**: many of the solutions in guides I read while trying to build this used either multiple packages (like `gray-matter` + `next-mdx-remote`) or unmaintained ones like Contentlayer.
 It should be elegant — enough ;).
 3. **Flexibility**: I don't want to be confined to something like a `/blog` route to use MDX.
-I want to be able to use what I want, where I want, based on my needs.
+I want to be able to use what I want, where I want it, based on my needs.

 I'm happy to say I managed to check all of the above, with some bells & whistles, including: